Bashir1999/alzheimers_data/README.md

  * What is the impact of memory complaints on Alzheimer’s diagnosis? -- DONE
  * Avg Cholesterol by Age Group -- DONE
  * What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients? -- DONE
+ * How does alcohol consumption vary by education level, and how does it differ across racial or ethnic groups within each education level? -- DONE
+ * How does the combination of smoking status and cholesterol levels influence the prevalence of cardiovascular disease (CVD)? -- DONE
+ * How does physical activity level vary with depression status, and does it differ between males and females? -- DONE

 ## Sketches